seoseungwoo10/SideClip/README.md

 4. Test copying items back to clipboard
 5. Test delete functionality and clear all

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-MIT License - see LICENSE file for details

 ## Roadmap

 Future versions may include: